freelawproject/classifier-experiments/clx/ml/README.md

 run.train(train_data, eval_data, overwrite=True)
 ```

-By default, the training run will save data in `LOCAL_DATA_DIR / "runs" / "my-run-name"`.
+By default, the training run will save data in `CLX_HOME / "runs" / "my-run-name"`.
 This can be customized by passing a `run_dir_parent` argument.
 You can load a training run instance from a run directory as follows:

 ```python
 from clx.ml import training_run